hokamoto/pleroma-mirror/docs/installation/gentoo_en.md

 #### Privilege cleanup

-If you opted to allow sudo without a password at the beginning of this guide, now might be a good time to edit `/etc/sudoers` to comment out the ability.
-Be sure to restart the pleroma service afterwards to ensure it picks up on the sudoers changes.
+If you opted to allow sudo for the `pleroma` user but would like to remove the ability for greater security, now might be a good time to edit `/etc/sudoers` and/or change the groups the `pleroma` user belongs to.
+Be sure to restart the pleroma service afterwards to ensure it picks up on the changes.

 #### Further reading